Friday, March 17, 2023

 That famous “effortless grace” of the 1960s, a style set by Jackie O with her strings of pearls.
 Of course the photo was taken on the east coast somewhere.
 Whose yacht were they on?
 What afternoon party was just coming to an end?
-The photographer has really captured the era, or at least the crusty east coast aspect.
+The photographer has really captured the era.

 Oh.
 None of these women ever existed, nor did the yacht, nor the sunny evening in question.
 The image was entirely generated by AI, by an image generator called Midjourney, version 5.
 All the AI needed to generate it was the following short text prompt: “1960s street style photo of a crowd of young women standing on a sailboat, wearing dior dresses made of silk, pearl necklaces, sunset over the ocean, shot on Agfa Vista 200, 4k --ar 16:9.”
 So the image is entirely fake.
 No east coast women ever gathered on a yacht, no photographer ever “captured the era”.
 Rather, a sophisticated AI program impersonated an era.